ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 from proxy to client, this represents the source IP address of the UDP packet received by the proxy.
 This field has a length of 32 bits when the corresponding IP Version field value is 4, and 128 when the IP Version is 6.
-MAY be omitted if the latest previously transmitted Target IP Address and Port for the Context ID are the same as the current target IP Address and Port.
-If Omitted, the UDP Port and IP Version fields MUST also be omitted.
+It MUST be omitted if Context ID is non zero.

 UDP Port:

 : The UDP Port of this proxied UDP packet in network byte order.
 When sent from client to proxy, this is the target port to which the proxy will send this UDP payload.
 When sent from proxy to client, this represents the source UDP port of the UDP packet received by the proxy.
-MAY be omitted if the latest previously transmitted Target IP Address and Port for the Context ID are the same as the current target IP Address and Port.
-If Omitted, the IP Address and IP Version fields MUST also be omitted.
+It MUST be omitted if Context ID is non zero.

 UDP Payload: